worktheclock/replit.github.io/tutorials/00-overview.md

 #### [Lesson 5: Pair programming and using multiplayer](./05-pair-programming-using-multiplayer-with-repl-it)

 Did we mention that no one is an island?
 Coders don't have to work alone.
 You can invite your friends to code along with you, a technique used by beginners and experts alike.
 Learn how to code collaboratively, as if you were using a Google Doc.

-## Part 2: advanced Replit use

-Once you know the basics, it's time to build larger and more complicated projects and keep them secure.

 #### [Lesson 6: Running projects from GitHub](./06-github-and-run-button)